NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 ## Troubleshooting

-If you cannot connect to the cuOpt services, here are some things to try
+If you cannot connect to the cuOpt services, here are some things to try.

 ### Check the installation logs

 Login to the server.
 Check the files in the `logs` directory for any reported errors.

 In the Cloud Local case, the logs directory will be located in cloud-scripts/cloud-local/logs

 ### Check localhost connections to cuOpt

-Login to the server
+From the server

 ```bash
 # if you ran the api server
 curl -s -o /dev/null -w '%{http_code}\n' localhost:30000/cuopt/docs